abrtz/ensemble_strategies_for_misogynous_and_sexist_meme_detection/README.md

 ## Requirements

-Experiments ran in Python 3.13.4. \
+Local experiments were run in Python 3.13.4. \
 All required libraries and versions are provided in the requirements.txt file.
 Run the following command to install them.

 `pip install -r requirements.txt`